microsoft/qsharp-language/Specifications/Language/3_Expressions/Closures.md

 () => M(q)
 ```

-Because of limitations in characteristics inference, this is based only on type information known by the point where the lambda expression occurs.
+Because of limitations in characteristics inference, this is based only on type information known at the point where the lambda expression occurs.
 For example:

 ```qsharp